8 Keys To Master The Art Of Persuasion

 It is not only necessary for employees to know how to persuade their bosses but also crucial for executives to influence their workforce too.

 For most people, the art of persuasion is not a natural talent.
 The ability to capture your audience, to get them to understand your point of view and then to sway them to change their position as needed is a gift that comes naturally to only a few people.
 Therefore don't be dismayed if you lack this skill.
 You can, however, learn from strategies that work.

-It is important to understand that your experience, exposure, culture, and knowledge influence your style of communication as well as others.
+It is important to understand that people's experience, exposure, culture, and knowledge influence their style of communication.
 It is safe to state that what may be a great way of communicating with one person may have the opposite result with another person.
 Therefore active listening and observation is a vital component of persuasion.